jayrunkel/rocketDDPDemo/README.md

 2. Atlas Cluster -> aerospace database -> notes collection
    * searchMetaFacets
    * Data Near Bounds
-3. Data Lake -> launchData collection
+3. Data Lake -> launchData collection (the one you set the schema on above)
    * ReadingCountByDevice

+This queries can be found in `~/compass/lauchDataAggs.js`

 ## Charts Dashboard
 The charts dashboard file is located in `./charts/LaunchData.charts`